felixreichenbach/device-shadow/README.md

 # Device-Shadow MongoDB Realm Example

-With MongoDB Realm's change notifications, device updates can easily be tracked and automtatic notifications including only the attributes changed can be created and as an example be sent to the backend via MQTT or completely out of the box synchronized bidirectionally with Realm Sync!
+With MongoDB Realm's change notifications, device updates can easily be tracked and automatic notifications including only the attributes changed can be created and as an example be sent to the backend via MQTT or completely out of the box synchronized bidirectionally with Realm Sync!

 ## Prerequisits:
 * [Install npm / Realm SDK](https://docs.mongodb.com/realm/sdk/node/)